Non-Perturbative Random Matrix Model of ${\cal N}=2$ JT Supergravity

 As mentioned in the main text, one of the main benefits of having a fully non-perturbative definition of the random matrix model (in matrix model terms) is that it gives direct access to the microscopic details of the underlying ensemble of spectra that pertain to the gravity in a holographic sense.
-This allows the interpretation of matrix models of gravity to evolve from the (often confusing-sounding) ``gravity is an ensemble'' notion to the precise Wignerian idea that the {\it matrix model} (not to be confused with the gravity theory itself) is simply exploring the ensemble of all the dual quantum gravity spectra that are consistent with the input data, which is the leading disc-level information.
+This allows for a precise Wignerian interpretation of this kind of matrix model of gravity as simply the exploration of the ensemble of all the dual quantum gravity spectra that are consistent with the input data, which is the leading disc-level information.
 (This is spelled out in refs.~\cite{Johnson:2022wsr,Johnson:2022hrj}.)
 Specifically, the fully non-perturbative matrix model spectral density is simply a sum $\rho(E){=}\sum_{n=0}^\infty p(n;E)$, where $p(n;s)$ is the probability distribution of the $n$th energy level, as a function of energy $s$.
 This is an under-explored alternative (or dual) language that is entirely complementary to the procedure of perturbatively expanding the Euclidean 2D gravity path integral, and reaches well beyond it.
 As an example, the $p(n;s)$ were computed (using Fredholm determinants constructed from $\psi(E,x)$~\cite{Johnson:2021zuo,Johnson:2022wsr}) for the model presented in the main text, for the $E_0{=}0$ non-BPS sector, and the result presented in figure~\ref{fig:fredholm-peaks-E0-zero} (picking $\hbar{=}1$, and $\Gamma{=}0$).
 The disc contribution $\rho_0(E)$, full density $\rho(E)$, and (parts of) the five peaks are shown.
 It is possible to do this for the $E_0{\neq}0$ non-BPS cases too.
-This will be reported upon more fully in later work.
+It should also be possible to derive an ODE describing the first peak representing the distribution of the lowest-lying non-BPS states, as done recently in this gravity context in ref.~\cite{Johnson:2022pou} for ordinary JT gravity.
+(Such a distribution gives a generalization of the well-known Tracy-Widom description of the distribution of lowest states the Gaussian Hermitian matrix model~\cite{Tracy:1992rf}.)
+The results of such explorations will be reported upon more fully in later work.

 \end{widetext}